Limit curves for zeros of sections of exponential integrals: Special cases of the exponential integrals

+Note that in comparison with \hyperref[besselcorollary]{Corollary \ref*{besselcorollary}} we no longer have the conclusion that every point of $D(J)$ is a limit point of the zeros of the normalized sections.
+This was essentially a consequence of the portion of \hyperref[rosentheo]{Theorem \ref*{rosentheo}} which guaranteed that the sections had a positive fraction of zeros in any sector with vertex at the origin.
+In exchange, however, we gain the conclusion that every limit point of the zeros lies on $D(J)$.

-\begin{remark} In defining the sections of the Bessel functions in equation \eqref{besselsections} we have removed their factor of $z^\alpha$.
-As such this is a slight abuse of notation; the polynomials in \eqref{besselsections} are technically the sections of the entire functions $z^{-\alpha} J_\alpha(z)$. \end{remark}
+Lastly we would like to point out that in defining the sections of the Bessel functions in equation \eqref{besselsections} we have removed their factor of $z^\alpha$.
+As such this is a slight abuse of notation; the polynomials in \eqref{besselsections} are technically the sections of the entire functions $z^{-\alpha} J_\alpha(z)$.

 \ifpdf {{sec_prelims/PNG/}{sec_prelims/PDF/}} \else \fi